 Scam artists are skilled in the art of deception, so you have to develop a keen eye for the signs associated with scams.
-Signs of an IRS tax debt relief scam are numerous, but we will cover a few examples to help you learn how to spot a fraud.
+Signs of an IRS back tax assistance scam are numerous, but we will cover a few examples to help you learn how to spot a fraud.
 Scammers typically have a deceitful tongue or know how to manipulate you by telling you what you want to hear.

-Typically, a scammer will lure you in by only providing information that sounds good but not the many details of how you must qualify for the relief you are seeking.
+Typically, a scammer will lure you in by only providing information that sounds good but not the many details of how you must qualify for the help you are seeking.
 The IRS is known for their strict requirements and the actions that they can take against you.
 So when you hear a company tell you that it is a simple and easy process and anyone can be approved, you can rest assured that they are feeding you a lie.

 Don’t trust unsubstantiated claims of success.
 Scammers will often boast of their unblemished track records, making claims of how they have never had a customer denied of a settlement.
 If they are ready to offer you a guarantee of being approved before knowing all the details of your specific circumstances, you can bet they are trying to lure you into a con.
 The IRS rejects way more settlement offers than it approves.
-This is a fact you can prove by taking a few minutes on the IRS homepage researching regulations, codes, and qualifiers specific to settling your tax debt.
+This is a fact you can prove by taking a few minutes on the IRS homepage researching regulations, codes, and qualifiers specific to settling your back taxes.

 More often than not, scammers will hide in plain sight.
 They will use various types of advertising to pull you in.
 If you find that you are seeing and hearing the same name on television, radio, billboards, mailers, flyers, and emails, you will most likely want to avoid them.
-Most legitimate tax debt relief professionals don’t need all the advertising or the hype; they get the majority of their business through word of mouth.
+Most legitimate back tax assistance professionals don’t need all the advertising or the hype; they get the majority of their business through word of mouth.
 Ask around within your circle of friends, family, and the consensus should steer you in the right direction.